BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 42 ---

-![This is the logo for the European Banking Authority (EBA) beneath the title "THE RISK FACTORS GUIDELINES".
-The logo is a blue rectangle with the white acronym "EBA" on a wavy-lined background on the left, and the full name on the right.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN
-BANKING
-AUTHORITY](#)
 ### **Measures **

-![A text-only logo for the Joint Committee of the European Supervisory Authorities.
-The name is written in a grey, sans-serif font on a white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

-![This is an image displaying the logos of two European financial regulatory authorities side-by-side.
-On the left is the logo for the European Securities and Markets Authority (ESMA), which features the acronym "esma" inside a circle of blue stars.
-On the right is the logo for the European Insurance and Occupational Pensions Authority (EIOPA), which has a stylized blue cube emblem above the acronym "eiopa".

-esma European Securities and
-Markets Authority
-eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

 122. National legislation may provide for an exemption from identification and verification of